A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Analysis of the Homogeneous Case

 \section{Analysis of the Homogeneous Case}

-In many settings of contagion propagation, the ``individuals'' in the network, being the urns in our setting , are ''identical'' in the sense of having similar initial states.
+In many settings of contagion propagation, the ``individuals'' in the network, being the urns in our setting , are ``identical'' in the sense of having similar initial parameters.
 Motivated by this, in this section we develop further the stochastic properties of the $\IPCN(M,N)$ system for the case where the underlying parameters given in~\eqref{eq:parameter-IPCN} are uniform across all urns, by setting $\Delta_{r,i}(t)=\Delta_{b,i}(t)=\Delta >0, R_{i}= R$ and $T_{i}=T$, for all $i$ and $t$.
-We refer to this setting as the ``homogeneous case'' throughout.
-Using~\eqref{eq:U-recursive-general}, we have that
+By Lemma \ref{lemma:finite_memory}, for a homogeneous $\IPCN(M,N)$, we have that